ellysh/video-game-bots/InGameBots/protection.md

 Primary disadvantage of anti-debugging approaches, which are based on WinAPI calls, is ease of detection these calls in application's code.
 When you find these calls, this is quite simple to manipulate with the `if` condition that checks debugger presence.

 There are several anti-debugging approaches that are based on CPU registers manipulation.
 You are able to manipulate with the registers directly via [inline assembler](https://en.wikipedia.org/wiki/Inline_assembler).
 Usage of inline assembler makes it more difficult to detect check points for debugger presence.
-Also this detection becomes more difficult if you do not move this assembler code to separate function.
-Yes, this way violates [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) principle of software development.
-But development of protection systems is a way to confusing somebody.
-This is in opposite to the way of usual software development to make things clear.
+Also this detection becomes more difficult if you do not move this assembler code to regular function.

 Let us consider an internals of the `IsDebuggerPresent` WinAPI function.
 These are steps that allows you to get this internals: